IzaanQaiser/thinkback-ai-google-adk-hackathon/documentation/idea.md

 - [ ] Link vector entries with Firestore documents
 - [ ] Timestamp each entry (save time, accessed time, resurfaced time) - **v0.1**

+### summary-generation
+- [ ] Generate concise 2–3 sentence summary for each entry (URL, text, upload)
+- [ ] Use transcript, metadata, title, and classification tags as input
+- [ ] Chain with Classification Agent output before summary generation
+- [ ] Store summaries in Firestore alongside content doc
+- [ ] Highlight emotional tone, key themes, and user-relevant context
+- [ ] Tailor summaries to feel human, empathetic, and reflective (not generic)
+- [ ] Regenerate/edit summaries manually from dashboard
+- [ ] Detect "empty" or low-quality inputs and fall back to metadata-only summary
+- [ ] Index summaries for semantic search and retrieval
+- [ ] Auto-link to timestamp or section when applicable (e.g., highlight 02:43 clip in video)
+- [ ] Detect and mention unique angles (e.g., “This video is about deep work—but with a spiritual framing.”)
+- [ ] Flag inappropriate or low-quality summaries for review
+- [ ] Support journal-specific summarization style: introspective and personalized
+- [ ] Support multi-language summarization
+- [ ] Optimize prompt via prompt-tuning or fine-tuned model

 ### direct-content-retrieval
 - [ ] User describes the content they want
 - [ ] Conversational Agent parses and classifies input